The Linda Fund: BWE Grants for Crafters

 Linda surrounded by BWE community members and our former handyman, Henry in 2010

-Crafters in our community are invited to submit an application for funds.
+We warmly encourage all active crafters affiliated with the Brooklyn Women’s Exchange to apply.
+We hope this support can help you continue developing the work you share with our community.
 Past recipients have used their grants to purchase essential materials, attend advanced workshops, repair equipment, and upgrade studio lighting to accommodate visual impairments.
 These investments help our artisans refine their skills, expand their product lines, and build sustainable creative businesses.

 “The Brooklyn Women’s Exchange grant helped me purchase a new, larger bandsaw.
 That in turn helped me spend less time doing maintenance and more time making my products.”